 Main walls

 Repair category 1

-Notes Main walls show signs of normal weathering with hairline cracking repairs as previously mentioned.
-It appears the property has been cavity wall insulated in the past.
+Notes Main walls show signs of normal weathering particularly to rendered finishes.

-Windows, external doors and joinery Repair category 1 Notes We assume replacement windows and/or doors have been installed in line with relevant regulations and guidelines.
+Windows, external doors and joinery Repair category 1 Notes No significant defects noted.
+We assume any balance of guarantees can be made available for all windows and doors.
+We assume replacement windows and/or doors have been installed in line with relevant regulations and guidelines.
+We note the Velux window to the roof space has blown.
 We would point out that we have not tested all windows and doors.